Putting British food on NHS menus can help boost national health and reach net zero

 Carbon emissions

 Of the NHS's carbon emissions, 6% come from catering, and Tim hopes to reduce that in a bid to reach the net zero 2040 goal.
-One way to reach this, he says, is to look at food as medicine.
-An example of this is the venison project he worked on while at Royal Blackburn Hospital.
+One way to reach this, he says, is to look at food as medicine, and a recent project, the venison project, he worked on while at Royal Blackburn Hospital in Lancashire, showcases the impact direct and localised sourcing can have.

 He says: "The number one thing a patient requires is protein – it is the number one thing for recovery.